Why Choose Northwest Wall Ties

 Stepped cracking follows the mortar joints in a stair-step pattern.
 This is a strong indication of wall tie failure, where expansion or movement is transferring stress through the brickwork.

-Bricks may begin to crack or break apart due to pressure from expanding corroded ties.
-This is often seen alongside horizontal cracking and indicates ongoing internal stress
+Brick Spalling: Bricks may begin to crack or break apart due to pressure from expanding corroded ties.
+This is often seen alongside horizontal cracking and indicates ongoing internal stress.

 Even with new ties installed, old redundant ties can continue to corrode and expand, causing further cracking and damage if not addressed correctly.